genestack/user-tutorials/source/tutorials/DIE_test/index.rst

 each transcript.

 So, now we have pipeline for one sample.
 Is it possible to run dataflow for multiple samples?
-Yes, it’s possible.
+Yes, it is possible.
 Open FPKM isoform counts file in `Data Flow Editor`_ app, for sequencing assay make “Add files” action, choosing the left 11 raw sequencing files and click on blue “Create files” button.
 Look, we